cnaallotey/abb-landingpage/content/hero.md

 ---
-title: Find the Perfect Space for Productivity
+title: Find the Perfect Spacer for Productivity
 subtitle: Transform your work experience with ABB's state-of-the-art workspace solutions designed for innovation, collaboration, and success.
 cta: